webplatform/docs/apis/css-regions/NamedFlow/getRegionsByContent/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=JavaScript
-|Code=// checks if the last paragraph in a flow splits across more than one region
+|Description=Checks if the last paragraph in a flow splits across more than one region

-// get flow:
+|Code=// get flow:
 var flow = document.webkitGetNamedFlows()['main'];
 // get all top-level flow-into elements that contribute to flow: var elements = flow.getContent();